Aw! Look Back at Priyanka Chopra and Nick Jonas' Cutest Childhood Photos

 Priyanka Chopra and Nick Jonas' big day is just around the corner.

-The pre-wedding festivities are already in full swing.
-On Thanksgiving, the Quantico actress and the "Chains" singer enjoyed a meal with family and friends in Delhi.
-They then attended a wrap party for Chopra's biographical drama, The Sky Is Pink, and celebrated with Joe Jonas and Sophie Turner.
-To keep the good times rolling, the future Mr. and Mrs. Jonas dined with loved ones in Juhu.
+The bride and groom have already enjoyed some pre-wedding festivities.
+On Thanksgiving, the Quantico actress and "Chains" singer enjoyed a meal with family and friends in Delhi.
+They then attended a wrap party for Chopra's biographical drama, The Sky Is Pink, later in the week and celebrated with Joe Jonas and Sophie Turner.
+To keep the good times rolling, the future Mr. and Mrs. Jonas then dined with loved ones in Juhu.

-This week, the lovebirds took part in a traditional puja ceremony and headed to Jodhpur, where they're expected to tie the knot this weekend.
-The wedding week celebrations are set to continue with a mehendi ceremony and sangeet.
+This week, the lovebirds took part in a traditional puja ceremony and headed to Jodhpur, where they're expected to tie the knot.
+The wedding week festivities are set to continue with a mehendi ceremony and sangeet.

 The wedding is already gearing up to be one of the most talked-about events of the year.
 But before Jonas and Chopra were a power couple, let alone celebrity royalty, they were just a boy and a girl destined to fall in love—and what cute kiddos they were, too.